Heatmanofurioso/ngx-avatars/README.md

 ```

-* Users who use a prior version of ngx-avatar ( < 3.1 ) can override the configuration as follows:
+* Users who use a prior version of ngx-avatars ( < 3.1 ) can override the configuration as follows:

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';